12 of Amsterdam's best canalside hotels

 3. Waldorf Astoria Amsterdam

 The luxurious but modern decor feels airy, and the tulips in the private gardens add to the Dutch feel.
-One of its restaurants, the Librije's Zusje, has two Michelin stars.
-A bonus: the honey served at breakfast comes from the hotel's rooftop beehives.
+One of its restaurants, Spectrum, has two Michelin stars.
+A bonus: The honey served at breakfast comes from the hotel's rooftop beehives.

 4. The Dylan Amsterdam